ispalliance/api-clients/.docs/README.md

                 base_uri: http://example.com/api/v1/
 ```

-Each application has `http` key for configure its http client.
-By default there is Guzzle client,
+Each application has `http` key for configuring its HTTP client.
+By default this is the Guzzle client,
 take a look at [Guzzle doc](https://guzzle.readthedocs.io/en/latest/quickstart.html).

 You could also disable client entirely.